Kimchiigu/aave-guard-mcp/README.md

 **Aave Concierge API** is an MCP-compliant API that lets AI agents like Aya's manage Aave loans, supplies, and borrows using simple natural language commands.

-### One-Sentence Elevator Pitch
-An MCP-compliant API that lets AI agents like Aya's manage Aave loans, supplies, and borrows using simple natural language commands

-### Detailed Project Description
+### Project Description
-**LoanGuardian** (solo) is a comprehensive DeFi platform that combines Aave protocol integration with decentralized consensus logging.
+**LoanGuardian** is a comprehensive DeFi platform that combines Aave protocol integration with decentralized consensus logging.
 The project consists of two complementary APIs:

 **Aave Concierge API:** DeFi protocols like Aave are powerful but their complexity creates a barrier for AI agents.
 The Aave Concierge API solves this by acting as a simple, intelligent bridge.